 In April 2008, just four years after Walls started the company in his parents basement, Snorg Tees trailed only American Apparel and UnderArmour in terms of Internet advertising presence among apparel retailers.
 Their 249 million ad displays beat out companies like Levi Straus, Nike and competitors Busted Tees.
 Of that number, Walls said nearly half still featured Fraasa, despite the company’s now regular use of professional models.

-The man — gray hair, mustache, nice car — parked right in front of her on College Street, got out.
-You could see it in his eyes and hear it in his voice: He was an Auburn man in Auburn, and he couldn’t help himself.
+The man — gray hair, mustache, nice car — parked right in front of her on College Street, got out, and you could see it in his eyes and hear it in his voice: He was an Auburn man in Auburn, and wow, War Eagle–he couldn’t help himself.

 Alice smiled her 100-yard, million-click smile and laughed for him as he walked away mmm, mmm, mmm’ing to himself, and then rolled her big eyes.